 Internal Audit focus should be proportionate and appropriately aligned.
-The plan will remain fluid and subject to on-going review and amendment, in consultation with the relevant Directors and Audit Sponsors, to ensure it continues to reflect the needs of the Organisation.
-Amendments to the plan will be identified through the Southern Internal Audit Partnership's continued contact and liaison with those responsible for the governance of HIWFRA and reported to the Standards and Governance Committee through regular progress reports.
+The plan will remain fluid and subject to on-going review and amendment, in consultation with the relevant Directors and Audit Sponsors to ensure it continues to reflect the needs of the organisation.
+Amendments to the plan will be identified through the Southern Internal Audit Partnership's continued contact and liaison with HIWFRS and reported to the Standards and Governance Committee through regular progress reports.